akshaykamble786/Showime/README.md

 ## Usage

-1. Run the `MovieApp` class.
+1. Run the `MovieAppGUI` class.
 2. Choose an option from the menu to perform the desired action.

+## Notes

+Ensure correct input formats for dates (MM/dd/yyyy).
+Ratings are out of 5.
+Click "Cancel" to abort adding a movie.

-## Date Format
+## Developer

-The application uses the "MM/dd/yyyy" format for date input.
+Developed by Akshay Kamble
+Contact: kambleakshay776@gmail.com

 ## Dependencies

-- Java SE Development Kit (JDK) 8 or later.
+Java SE Development Kit (JDK)
+Swing Library

 ## Contributing